RosterElf Logo

 Packer working in warehouse

-A packer places finished products into packaging according to specifications, ensuring goods are properly protected for transport and storage.
-They apply labels and barcodes accurately, inspect products before packing to identify defects, assemble cartons and boxes, stack packed products onto pallets for shipping, and keep packing lines supplied with materials.
+A factory packer prepares manufactured goods for safe transit, storage or sale — inspecting finished products for quality, packing them securely into cartons or packaging according to specifications, and applying correct labels and barcodes.
+They assemble cartons and boxes, stack packed products onto pallets for shipping, and keep packing lines supplied with materials.
 Packers play a crucial role in maintaining product quality and meeting dispatch deadlines.

 In Australia, packers are classified under the Manufacturing and Associated Industries and Occupations Award 2020 (MA000010).
 Packers are typically classified at Level C13-C14 (Production Employee - Entry level), which covers employees performing packing, packaging and assembly tasks without formal trade qualifications.